Year in Review: Top features #3

 Originally published 9/4/14

 Since last year, there has been a new addition to off-campus apartment housing in Allendale.
-Grand Valley State University now has their very own Greek Row.
+Grand Valley State University now has its very own Greek row.

 In just one year, six new Greek houses were built on Pierce Street near Copper Beech Townhomes, marking the beginning of a transition for GVSU Greek life to a more central location in Allendale.

 The new houses hold five sororities (Alpha Omicron Pi, Alpha Sigma Tau, Phi Sigma Sigma, Gamma Phi Beta and Sigma Kappa) and one fraternity (Alpha Sigma Phi).
 The houses, known as Grand Village, were move-in ready on Aug.
 22, the Friday before classes.
 Despite the late move-in, spirits remain high for the new housing.